tml/wcm-io/public_site/src/site/markdown/index.md

 wcm.io is an Open Source project which provides libraries and extensions for AEM-based applications.

-AEM ([Adobe Experience Manager][aem-website], formerly called CQ) is an entprise-grade web content management platform.
+AEM ([Adobe Experience Manager][aem-website], formerly called CQ) is an enterprise-grade web content management platform.

 ### Modules